 The below post provides information about phishing, smishing, vishing, and more, and was provided from SoS Daily News and just too good not to share!

 Top Phishing Scams Continue To Improve And Grow

 April 19, 2022

 Much to our dismay, cybercrooks keep finding ways to better the phishing tools they have and find other ways to include new and sneakier methods of thievery.
-Organizations and individuals are targets and money, identities, credentials, and more are stolen from both every day.
+Organizations and individuals are targets, and thieves steal money, identities, credentials, and more from both every day.
 Even cyber-savvy users can get caught in phishing scams if they don’t pay close attention to the signs and signals that something isn’t quite right.
 Reviewing the most pervasive phishing scams is always recommended because an educated user can be the best tool against the many forms that phishing takes.

 This is currently the most popular type of phishing lure and it lurks in almost every inbox.
-Fake domain names and redirected URL’s are just a few ways phishing emails get opened and acted on.
+Fake domain names and redirected URLs are just a few ways phishing emails get opened and acted on.
 The subject line and content are designed to get a response and gain the trust of recipients by appearing legitimate.
 Sneaky crooks use every trick in the book to scam their way into your trust, hoping you’re not paying close attention to detail.